mcduryea/Intro-to-Bioinformatics/RNAseq_PartI.html.md

 At this point it would be a good idea to open a New Project in R Studio.
 Make sure it is connected to your GitHub by using Version Control and give it a meaningful name like Bioinformatics.
 Once you have your New Project, open a new Quarto Document and give it a meaningful title, like "RNA-seq Part I." Once you have your document set up, type a description (you can update this later), and then we are ready to start our Bioinformatics journey!

 Let's start by installing the packages we will need to do this analysis.
 First, wee will install a package called `rbioinfcookbook`.
 This is from the book *R Bioinformatics Cookbook* by Dan MacLean.
 This book is a great resource for those who want to continue on with Bioinformatics.
-We will install `rbioinfcoobook` from Dan MacLean's GitHub repository using `devtools.`
+We will install `rbioinfcoobook` from Dan MacLean's GitHub repository using `devtools.`Copy the code below and remove the "\#"'s to install the packages.
+Once the package is installed, you can replace the "\#"'s, so that you don't install it every time you render your document.